cupFullOfJava/Various-Algorithms-Java/README.md

 This is sort of a catch-all for a variety of algorithms that I will be updating over the next few months.
 It is intended to further my knowledge, as well as provide some examples to the community.

 Completed
-- Searching Algorithms
-Linear, Binary, Interpolation, Exponential, Ternary, Jump
+- Searching Algorithms: Linear, Binary, Interpolation, Exponential, Ternary, Jump

 For my own notes I intend to eventually implement: